 The platform’s applications and tools help almost everybody develop their shop from scratch without requiring coding knowledge of any sort.
 Given the fact that it allows users of all types to get the best of the platform with their creativity via customizations, it is also one of the most criticized platforms.

 Why?
 Because, even after providing several possibilities like the functionalities of inventory monitoring, Google Analytics, analytics, and several others, it lacks a backup option in case you lose a product, page, blog, or in the worst case, your entire store.

 Yes, it’s true!
 If the situation arises, no Shopify store owner will be able to recover any individual account cannot state.

 However, Shopify does provide have with disaster backups in a situation where users lose their entire account due to some accident.

-For example, there might be a situation where you want to restore Shopify store at a specific time.
+For example, there might be a situation where you want to restore the Shopify store at a specific time.

 But wait, we have some good news as well!
-If you ever lose your shop and its content, you can actually restore Shopify store to the same point without redoing things from scratch.
+If you ever lose your shop and its content, you can actually restore the Shopify store to the same point without redoing things from scratch.
 This is where Shopify recovery comes in handy for your business.

 Table of Contents

 - 1 You could lose your data in numerous ways!